 2.1.3 Analysis: Continuous data will be analysed if: (i) means and SDs are available in the report/obtainable from authors, and (ii) the data are said to be normally distributed.
-For binary outcomes, we will calculate a standard estimation of the odds ratio (OR) or risk ratio (RR) as appropriate and 95% confidence intervals (CI) using a random-effects model [1].
+For binary outcomes, we will calculate a standard estimation of the risk ratio (RR) as appropriate and 95% confidence intervals (CI) using a random-effects model [1].
 A meta-analysis will be conducted where there are sufficient data and it was appropriate to do so.
 The decision to pool data in this way will be determined by the compatibility of populations, interventions (clinical heterogeneity), duration of follow-up (methodological heterogeneity), and outcomes.
 We will use random-effects models to take account of any identified heterogeneity of interventions.
-The Mantel-Haenszel method, a default program in RevMan, can take account of few events or small study sizes and can be used with random-effects models.
-Where it is inappropriate to combine the data in a metaanalysis, we will provide a narrative description of the effect sizes and 95% CIs or SDs for individual outcomes in individual studies.
-Subgroup analyses will facilitate comparisons across key user-groups: i) adult v child; (ii) recent v non-recent victimisation; (iii) under-served v mainstream survivors; (iv) male v female.
-If possible, we will also examine subsets of studies based on organisational differences (e.g. size of centre; service delivery model).
+Where it is inappropriate to combine the data in a meta-analysis, we will provide a narrative description of the effect sizes and 95% CIs or SDs for individual outcomes in individual studies.
+Subgroup analyses will facilitate comparisons across key user-groups.
+We will also examine the effects by setting and characteristics of the providers.
 The online Guideline Development Tool [57] will be used to develop 'Summary of findings' tables to summarise the amount of evidence, typical absolute risks for those who receive the intervention and do not, estimates of relative effect, and the quality of the body of evidence.